 20 years later, I suspect I would be unable to listen to the album without automatically reaching for a copy of the book.
-Full disclosure, it has been a decade or more since I’ve listened to A Perfect Circle, Hyperion however, is among the top 5 novels I read and listen to repeatedly.
+Full disclosure, it has been a decade or more since I’ve listened to A Perfect Circle.
+Hyperion however, is among the top 5 novels I read and listen over and over again.
 Were I pairing it now, I’d probably lean more toward an ominous drone crescendo.
 Maybe a playlist of The Last Ambient Hero or the Droneflower album on loop.

 In any case, Susan suggested I make a practice of sharing my personal pairings.
 The concept has been trundling around my head since.
-At this point I’m certain there are others on the planet doing the same thing.
-Nonetheless, this week will mark the first in a group of /pairing posts.
-The concept has grown more fluid over time to include television, comic, and beverage suggestions along with albums and books.
-Obviously it would be difficult to pair all these things in the same moment, so I’m thinking more of a day or days spent engaging them sequentially with some overlap between beverages and everything, music and books, etc.
+This week’s post marks the first in a group of /pairing posts.
+The concept has grown more fluid over time to include television, comic, and beverage suggestions in addition to albums and books.
+Obviously it would be difficult to pair all these things in the same moment, so I’m thinking more of a day or days spent engaging them sequentially with some overlap between beverages and all the rest.

-Weird Walk is a brilliantly produced collection of stories, interviews, articles, and reviews all revolving around the conscious practice of walking through nature, among overgrown ruins, and maintaining awareness of spiritual gravity.
+Weird Walk is a beautiful aggregation of stories, interviews, articles, and reviews all revolving around the conscious practice of walking through nature, among overgrown ruins, and maintaining cultural awareness of spiritual gravity.
 In its own words the zine explores: folklore, hauntology, and psychogeography.
-There have been three publications so far – Weird Walk 1, Weird Walk 2, and Magic Circle.
-The walk originates in Wessex and I eagerly await the next go round.
+There have been four publications so far – Weird Walk 1, Weird Walk 2, Magic Circle, and Weird Walk 3 along with (excellent) Weird Walk tees and a print collaboration with Anthony Burrill (no direct relation I’m aware of).
+The Walk hails from Wessex and I eagerly await each go round.

 Here’s a quote –